Bel-Ntow/Python_Projects/Health_Analysis/README.md

 ## Objective

 The goal of this project is to explore the relationships between age, BMI, blood pressure, smoking habits, and diabetes prevalence.
-The goal is to uncover insights that could support preventive healthcare strategies and early detection efforts.
+It aims to uncover insights that could support preventive healthcare strategies and promote early detection.

 ## Key Insights
 - ### **Diabetes Prevalence by Age Group**